 Sort by column in Power BI Desktop

 In Power BI Desktop and the Power BI service, you can change how a visual looks by sorting it by different data fields.
-By changing how you sort a visual, you can highlight the information you want to convey, and ensure the visual reflects whatever trend (or emphasis) you want to convey.
+By changing how you sort a visual, you can highlight the information you want to convey, and ensure the visual reflects that trend (or emphasis).

-Whether you're using numeric data (such as sales figures) or text data (such as state names), you can sort your visualizations however you want, and make them look like you want them to.
+Whether you're using numeric data (such as sales figures) or text data (such as state names), you can sort your visualizations as desired, and make them look like you want them to.
 Power BI provides lots of flexibility for sorting, and quick menus for you to use.
-On any visual, select the ellipses menu (...) and then Sort By, then select the field by which you want to sort, as shown in the following image.
+On any visual, select the ellipses menu (...) and then select the field by which you want to sort, as shown in the following image.

 More depth, and an example